mengchenwang/CV/README.md

 #### Programming

 I have been developing applications using Ruby and Javascript since July 2017.
 Since I joined Makers Academy, I have started working with Rails.
-I have built projects using Ruby, Javascript, Rails, HTML, CSS and Unity.
+I have built projects using Ruby, Javascript, Java, Rails, HTML, CSS and Unity.

 I have developed my applications following Test Driven Development process, Object-oriented Design principles, XP values and Agile methodology.